 In Hanna-Barbera's version of The Little Rascals, Porky is almost always shown eating a sandwich or some such thing.
 In one of the 30-second cartoons, Darla asked Buckwheat how many meals Porky eats in a day.
 Buckwheat said just one—from the time Porky rises in the morning until he goes to bed at night.

-In one episode, we are informed that he once SLEEP-ATE a pair of SLIPPERS, with SHAMPOO as a dip, making him an Extreme Omnivore as well.
+In one episode, we are informed that Chris once SLEEP-ATE a pair of SLIPPERS, with SHAMPOO as a dip, making him an Extreme Omnivore as well.

 The Insecticons of The Transformers can and will eat anything, from a field of grain to the shield plating on a military base.
 They become especially dangerous when allowed to feast unchecked since the energy they gain allows them to generate a near endless supply of mindless clones that are just as hungry as they are.